Authing/authing-java-sdk/README.md

 ![create-class](https://cdn.authing.cn/blog/20200311012211.png)

-In the main function of the class, introduce Authing and start using Authing
+In the main function of the class, import Authing and start using Authing

 ![import-authing](https://cdn.authing.cn/blog/20200311013959.png)